Macedonian Speech Synthesis for Assistive Technology Applications: Introduction

 The first attempts at speech synthesis in Macedonian date back to 1996, when a concept solution for such a system was proposed.
 Early attempts include emulating Macedonian using the Croatian diphone inventory under the MBROLA framework, \cite{grcevskiSSMK, zrmanovskaSSMK}.
 The first Macedonian TTS systems developed used diphone based concatenative synthesis \cite{gerazov08diphone, chungurski2009govorni}.
 At that time Macedonian was also included in regional commercial offerings, initially using a Serbian inventory \cite{delic2006review}, and later a dedicated one \cite{delic2010speech}.
 The recent availability of free and open source implementations of Deep Learning based speech synthesis systems has stimulated the development of both commercial\footnote{\url{https://maika.mk/}} and open source \cite{mishev2020makedonka} TTS systems for Macedonian in 2020.
 Our results from 2021, confirm that DL models can indeed approach human naturalness in speech quality.\footnote{\url{https://speech.feit.ukim.edu.mk/}} In mid 2021 we saw the release of the first fully functional free software based TTS for Macedonian, with its inclusion in the RHVoice parametric speech synthesis system.\footnote{\url{https://rhvoice.org/}}

 We train and compare four speech synthesis models targeting low-resource edge deployment for use in assistive speech technology, primarily Augmentative and Alternative Communication applications and screen readers.
-To train the models we have designed and recorded a speech corpus with a Macedonian professional speaker.
-The models were evaluated via an online listening test using the Mean Opinion Score (MOS) and Multiple Stimuli with Hidden Reference and Anchor (MUSHRA) method.
-The results show that the parametric synthesis system scores comparatively well to the deep learning based models.
-In fact, it scores within a small margin to the most advanced model we trained in this analysis.
-Coupled with the fact that the parametric model is not resources hungry, and is fully controllable in terms of speech rate and pitch, this makes it a preferred choice for a Macedonian TTS system for the application scenario.
+To train the models we design and record a speech corpus with a Macedonian professional speaker.
+We evaluate the models via an online listening test using the Mean Opinion Score (MOS) and Multiple Stimuli with Hidden Reference and Anchor (MUSHRA) method.